THUDM/CogVideo/README.md

 Then follow [diffusers_demo](inference/cli_demo.py): A more detailed explanation of the inference code, mentioning the significance of common parameters.

+For more details on quantized inference, please refer to [diffusers-torchao](https://github.com/sayakpaul/diffusers-torchao/).
+A full list of memory and time benchmarks with various settings on A100 and H100 has been published there.

 ## Gallery

 ### CogVideoX-5B